mnemonicdevices/md001/README.md

 <img src="https://avatars.githubusercontent.com/u/85954780?s=200&v=4" />

 # md001 juniper
-Juniper Eurorack Module: firmware releases, issue tracking and documentation repository
+Juniper Eurorack Module: firmware releases, issue tracking and documentation repository.

 ## firmware update instructions
 Firmware may be updated by downloading one of the release binaries found in this repository.
 Firmware is upgraded by copying a release binary to the `FAT32` formatted microsd card of the device and naming the file `fw.bin`.
 On powerup hold the `PHASE/CH7` button, the bootloader of the device will then begin the flash procedure.
 Release the `PHASE/CH7` button and wait until the device finishes flashing the firmware.
 Once it completes it will reboot the device.